Aurora Family Law Attorney

 If you are thinking about a divorce, or if your spouse has filed for divorce against you, you really should have a divorce lawyer to guide you through this stressful and emotionally draining experience.

-Many times, I am asked during a divorce consultation, "Do I really need a divorce lawyer?"
+Many times, I am asked during a divorce phone consultation, "Do I really need a divorce lawyer?"

 Well, the short and simple answer is a resounding, "yes!"